 Flag loan service

-The Protocol Branch provides a flag loan service to non-profit, benevolent and community organisations.
+The State Ceremonial and Events unit provides a flag loan service to non-profit, benevolent and community organisations.
 Groups may request the short-term loan of the Australian National Flag, the Western Australian Flag and other State/Territory flags for special events.
 Flag loan requests can be made by contacting the Protocol Branch.

 There are many protocols associated with the flying of flags, some important points are listed below.